For consumers For business

 Editor's note

-Original article by Yvette Hyman published in 2015, and most recently updated by the Good On You editorial team in August 2021.
 Feature Image via Unsplash.
-Good On You publishes the world’s most comprehensive ratings of fashion brands’ impact on people, the planet and animals.
-Use our directory to search thousands of rated brands. affiliate links.
+Good On You publishes the world’s most comprehensive ratings of fashion and beauty brands’ impact on people, the planet and animals.
+Use our directory to search thousands of rated brands.

 Ethical brand ratings.
 There’s an app for that.